LogoHistorical Figure MBTI

 The Work of Preservation

-Her management of the estate at the Vandeul household and her preservation of the manuscripts represents a form of intellectual labor that rarely receives the recognition it deserves.
-The editor, the archivist, the faithful daughter who sorts through the papers of a great man — these figures are invisible in the histories that celebrate the men whose work they preserved.
-Marie-Angélique Diderot kept the Encyclopédie's editor alive in posterity through work that was meticulous, loyal, and invisible in exactly the way that ISFJ care tends to be.
+Sophie Volland had been Diderot's great intellectual correspondent — the woman who engaged with his ideas as an equal.
+Marie-Angélique was something different: not the intellectual partner but the practical heir.
+Sophie provided the audience that sharpened his thinking; Marie-Angélique provided the care that preserved it.
+The archivist, the faithful daughter who sorts through the papers — these figures are invisible in the histories that celebrate the men whose work they saved.
+Marie-Angélique kept the Encyclopédie's editor alive in posterity through work that was meticulous, loyal, and unsung.

 Psychological Verdict